 This photo below shows how you will need to cut back the 5/8″ drywall by approximately 3/4″ – 1″ (from the opening of the ductwork box).

 The process exposes the wood framing, allowing a flush mount of the thick panel (to be even with the surface of the wall).
-You can also see here how the panel is secured with manufacturer supplied “Z” clips.
+You can also see here how the plaster vent panel is secured using the manufacturer supplied “Z” clips.

 This 2″ thick grille was supplied with a “ledge” edge detail.
-It allows the panel to rest on the wood framing it is being installed onto.
-Further, the front edge groove is needed for the installation of the “Z” clips.
+You can’t see it in this photo, but imagine the 2″ thick panel has a routed edge on the backside, as well.
+This allows the thinner outer edge of the panel to rest on the wood framing, while the remaining thick section of the panel is recessed into the wall.
+Further, the (secondary) front edge groove of the panel is needed for the installation of the “Z” clips.
 Scroll to see more images of this procedure in action.

-ABOVE: A zoomed in view of the metal clips holding the plaster register in place.
-Our General Contractor also ran a bead of construction adhesive along the backside of the panel “ledge edge” for extra strength in holding the panel in place within the wood framing.
+ABOVE: A zoomed in view of the metal clips securing the decorative plaster register in place.
+Our General Contractor also ran a bead of construction adhesive along the backside of the panel “ledge edge” for extra strength for holding the panel in place within the wood framing.

 A direct link to Spanish-style products on Amazon and project overviews where installed.

-More Installation Tips and Tricks for Decorative Grilles
+More Installation Tips and Tricks for Decorative Plaster Grilles

-Your General Contractor should be detail oriented in their plaster register installations.
-The ones I have worked with build in “tolerance” in their framing.
-This allows them to move the panel around a bit to level the design on the wall.
+I recommend finding a General Contractor who is detail oriented, as installing decorative plaster HVAC grilles and panels requires extra planning.
+The GC’s I have worked with are smart enough to build in some “tolerance” in their framing.
+This allows a bit of wiggle room for them to move the panel around a bit.
+Most importantly: to level the design on the wall.

-Now that the panels are secured with construction adhesive and metal clips, the drywall gaps will need to be patched.
+Now that the plaster HVAC panels are shimmed and secured with construction adhesive and metal “Z” clips, the drywall gaps will need to be filled in.

 The way we fill the bulk of these gaps is with 20 min. joint compound mixed with general all purpose drywall mud.
 The 20 min. sets up fast.
-Once dry, fiberglass mesh tape can be applied over the patched areas to help prevent cracks.
+Once dry, fiberglass mesh tape is applied over the patched areas before final layers of drywall mud are applied.
+The mesh helps prevent cracks from forming around the panel installation.

 Refining The Installation Of Decorative Plaster Vents

-Once the plaster register has been completely integrated into the wall, the drywall team will follow up with the final details.
+Once the plaster register has been completely integrated into the wall, the drywall team follows up with the final details.

-ABOVE: A close up photo of the plaster register after a final topping coat of joint compound has been sanded.
-This is what a completed installation of a plaster register looks like.
-It is now ready for wall paint.
+ABOVE: A close up photo of the plaster register after a final topping coat of joint compound has been applied, dried and sanded.
+This is what a completed installation of a plaster register looks like just before the wall is painted.

 MORE COMPLETED PROJECT PHOTOS

-Would you like access to a plethora of other Jeff Doubet photos, designs and pro tips for cement and plaster grilles?
-Click direct link above.
+Explore more access to other Spanish home designer Jeff Doubét photos, designs and pro tips for cement and plaster grilles.

 Future Episodes for Building Spanish Style Interiors